treshnikov/clean-architecture-template/readme.md

 ## Client
 - In the development mode specify the `proxy` key in `src/Client/package.json`.
 This key must refer to the server URI.
 The default value is `https://localhost:5000`.

-# Using Swagger / Postman
-For testing purposes, you can use SwaggerUI or Postman.
-By default, the API documentation is available at the address `https://localhost:5000/swagger/index.html`.
-Follow the next steps to perform requests:
-- Register a new user `/api/v1/auth/register` or use default user with name password `admin`.
-- Send a `/api/v1/auth/token` request to get the user token.
-- Pass the token to the request header `"Authentication": "Bearer %your-token%"` for other requests.
-- Send other requests using this token.